o3de/o3de.org/content/docs/user-guide/gems/reference/rendering/atom/atom-content.md

 toc: true
 ---

 The Atom Content Gem adds test models, textures, and materials you can use to test **Atom Renderer** in your **Open 3D Engine (O3DE)** projects.
-Atom is a modular, data-driven, and multi-threaded renderer that supports Forward+ and Deferred rendering.
+Atom is a modular, data-driven, and multi-threaded renderer that supports Forward+.

 For more information refer to the [Atom Guide](/docs/atom-guide).